LOADING ...

 The was a hit

-The upstairs became the first Sergeant Peppers
+The upstairs alliance became the first Peppers

 cover band in New

-was no going back
+There was no back

-start down Bourbon Street
+would start down Bourbon

 and there are a lot of vultures out